srobo/website/_events/sr2023/southampton-tech-day-february.md

 * How to [get to campus][soton-campus-directions]
 * [On-campus directions][soton-directions] (and parking)
-* [Where to find food][soton-food-map].
-There is a separate space on the ground floor where food may be consumed.
+* There is a separate space on the ground floor where food may be consumed.
 Food is scarce in the Tech Day location, so we recommend either ordering food in or taking packed lunches.

 ## Schedule